Greenstand/Greenstand-Overview/Roadmap.md

 * **Users' Wallet Management and Profiles:**
     * Internet users can create their own managed wallets.
     * Users can manage their wallet profiles and display them on a map.
-* **New Token Assignment Approach:**
++  **New Token Assignment Approach:**
     * Users can:
         * Register via social media platforms (e.g., Facebook).
         * Have Greenstand create a wallet for them.
         * Receive tokens assigned through the Wallet API.
 * **Wallet Binding Operation**
-(Functionality details not provided)
++ (Functionality details not provided)
 ## Data Pipeline
-   Data pipeline Stabilization and Optimization
++ Data pipeline Stabilization and Optimization

 ## RVI Tool
-      RVI tool - individual's ability to apply an RVI to any capture in their wallet by using tags related to the trees or pending transfer
++ RVI tool - individual's ability to apply an RVI to any capture in their wallet by using tags related to the trees or pending transfer
-      Release Basic RVI tool: ability to have a preset formula for tree value = Name of RVI, Tags considered, value or function per tag (example Tring = zero if   Token has no valid tags, if token is valid tags = 1 * (is indigious =5) * is linked to other token
++ Release Basic RVI tool: ability to have a preset formula for tree value = Name of RVI, Tags considered, value or function per tag (example Tring = zero if   Token has no valid tags, if token is valid tags = 1 * (is indigious =5) * is linked to other token
-      Design Fungible Coin
++ Design Fungible Coin

  ##   Domain Migration
-    Stop All Legacy Domain services/tables
+ + Stop All Legacy Domain services/tables
-      Api and Tile Server, Migration to new domain Migrate Admin Panel to new domain
+ + Api and Tile Server, Migration to new domain
+ + Migrate Admin Panel to new domain

  ## Payment for SAAS
-      Membership account link for autopayments based on number of tokens transferred autopayments to the use of Tools such as (Capture matching, RVI, Token Minting, messaging, Herbarium access, Data processing fees)
++ Membership account link for autopayments based on number of tokens transferred
++ Autopayments to the use of Tools such as (Capture matching, RVI, Token Minting, messaging, Herbarium access, Data processing fees)
-      Giving our Clients/organizations/ different services based on level of payments
++ Giving our Clients/organizations/ different services based on level of payments
 ## Greenstand Blockchain Network
 + Beta release of modified Etheium Sidechain
 + * 7 Nodes operating